kappter/fileez/grok/README.markdown

 ## Usage
 1. Upload a file via the File Input card.
 2. View the Graphical View (SVG grid) to see byte structure.
-3. Check the Hex Viewer (fixed at top) for hex and ASCII data.
+3. Scroll the Hex Viewer (right column) to see hex and ASCII data; the ASCII viewer scrolls synchronously.
 4. Explore the Metadata card for file details, including file name/extension storage notes.
 5. Use the File Sections table to highlight ranges (click rectangles) or learn about file name/extension storage (click "Learn More").
 6. Navigate bytes with the Scrubber or click SVG rectangles.
 7. Test encryption/decryption in the Encryption Analysis card.
-8. Toggle dark/light mode via the navbar button.
+8. Toggle dark/light mode via the top button.

 ## Testing
 - **Test Files**: Use MP3 (e.g., `song.mp3` with ID3 tags), DOCX (e.g., `document.docx` with core.xml), and TXT (e.g., `note.txt`) files under 1MB.
 - **Verify**:
+  - Hex Viewer and ASCII Viewer scroll synchronously (vertical scrolling aligns rows).
+  - No fixed header; title and theme toggle appear at the top of the main content.
+  - Fixed footer remains at the bottom.
   - File Name/Extension in Metadata card includes storage notes (e.g., “stored in file system” or “MP3 ID3 title, bytes 3-32”).
   - Section Table shows “Learn More” buttons for File Name and Extension, opening a modal with details.
   - Hex Viewer and SVG grid highlight file name ranges in orange (e.g., MP3 bytes 3-32, DOCX bytes 0-500).
   - Modal explains file system vs. binary storage for the file type.
-  - Dark/light mode applies to modal and highlights.
+  - Dark/light mode applies to all elements.
 - **Deployment**: Test on GitHub Pages to ensure no 404 errors (use relative paths `./styles.css`, `./script.js`).
 - **Browser**: Test in Chrome for best compatibility.